VoltDB/app-metro/README.md

 - Card generation (during the initialization)
 - Card Swipes (during the benchmark)

+Optionally, the project can export data using the HTTP connector.
+There's a simple webserver included that acts as destination for the exported rows of data.

 Code organization
 -----------------
 The code is divided into projects: